nthompson777/ngx-zf-foundation/README.md

 </a>

 <p align="center">
-Best way to quickly integrate <a href="https://foundation.zurb.com/">Zurb Foundation 6</a>  Components with <a href="https://angular.io/">Angular 6</a>.
+Best way to quickly integrate <a href="https://foundation.zurb.com/">Zurb Foundation for Sites 6.5.0</a>  components with <a href="https://angular.io/">Angular 6</a>.
 This is a fork of ngx-bootstrap so no jQuery required to implement with your Angular project.
 </p>

 ## Links